…and other first world problems.

 Cost and distribution.
 They are a big investment if you only ski once a year however, once you break them in, you’ll never regret spending the cash.

-If you’re in the UK and are a bit of a schlep from these retailers, you can also buy Apex ski boots on Amazon (links here) – for sizing, all you need to do is watch the video Apex have put together and follow their instructions.
+If you’re in the UK and are a bit of a schlep from these retailers, you can buy on line and we’re all a little more used to that these days – for sizing, all you need to do is watch the video Apex have put together and follow their instructions.
 Pretty simple and this is how I originally chose my size.

 Until someone in the UK manages to successfully market these boots, they’re not going to be on any more shelves, but you also have the option of buying direct (Apex have a very handy duty calculator) from Apex in Colorado.
 I can honestly say that even with the duty costs, they’re worth every penny to me.